118 Effective Dyslexia Teaching Strategies - Forbrain

 • Reading pens

 Forbrain, an auditory stimulation headset, is another assistive technology tool that can help students with dyslexia.
 Forbrain aims to improve the student’s auditory processing, attention, and communication skills by amplifying sounds as the student engages in tasks such as dyslexia interventions.
+It’s important to take advantage of assistive technology tools both to improve students’ performance and to provide them with compensatory tools they can continue to use to overcome difficulties associated with their dyslexia.

 For example, providing a student with dyslexia access to an audiobook allows him or her to listen to the text while attempting to read along.
 This can help promote independence and improve the student’s comprehension of the text.